Michael Wayne (historian)

-Michael Wayne is a Canadian historian of the United States at the University of Toronto.
-He is a senior fellow at University College.
-As an undergraduate, Wayne studied at the University of Toronto and Amherst College.
+Michael Wayne (born 18 April 1947) is a Canadian historian of the United States known primarily for his work on the American South and race relations in the United States.
+He is a professor of history emeritus at the University of Toronto and a senior fellow at Toronto's University College.

+Early life and education

+Wayne was born 18 April 1947.
+As an undergraduate, he studied at the University of Toronto and Amherst College.
 He received his PhD from Yale University where he studied under C. Vann Woodward.

+Career

+Wayne is a professor of history emeritus at the University of Toronto and a senior fellow at Toronto's University College.

-Wayne writes primarily about the American South and race relations in the United States.
-His major works include The Reshaping of Plantation Society: The Natchez District, 1860–1880 dealing, in part, with impact of Sharecropping and intermarriage between the White elite, Death of an Overseer: Reopening a Murder Investigation from the Plantation South, and Imagining Black America.
-An Old South Morality Play: Reconsidering the Social Underpinnings of the Proslavery Ideology challenged popular views of class structure in the slaveholding South.
+Wayne has written primarily about the American South and race relations in the United States.
+His major works include The Reshaping of Plantation Society: The Natchez District, 1860–1880 dealing, in part, with the impact of sharecropping and intermarriage between the White elite, Death of an Overseer: Reopening a Murder Investigation from the Plantation South, and Imagining Black America.
 The Reshaping of Plantation Society won the 1983 Saloutos Book Award of the Agricultural History Society.

-In The black population of Canada West on the eve of the American Civil War: A reassessment based on the manuscript census of 1861 he disputes the narrative that the typical Black resident of the Canadian West were fugitive slaves.
+His An Old South Morality Play: Reconsidering the Social Underpinnings of the Proslavery Ideology challenged popular views of class structure in the slaveholding South.
+In The Black Population of Canada West on the Eve of the American Civil War: A Reassessment Based on the Manuscript Census of 1861 he disputes the narrative that the typical Black residents of the Canadian West were fugitive slaves.

-He also wrote a satirical novel dealing with the follies of academia and the peculiarities of Canadian and American identities; titled Lincoln's Briefs, it has been published by Canadian Scholars' Press.
+Wayne also wrote a satirical novel dealing with the follies of academia and the peculiarities of Canadian and American identities; titled Lincoln's Briefs, it has been published by Canadian Scholars' Press.

+Personal life

 Michael Wayne is the son of Johnny Wayne, who was a member of the Canadian comedy duo Wayne and Shuster.